tuckerbabcock/EngSketchPad/README.txt

                         ESP: The Engineering Sketch Pad
-                           Rev 1.19beta -- March 2021
+                          Rev 1.21 beta -- March 2022

-0. Warnings!
+0. Preamble

-    If you have been using previous Betas and writing EGADS files with Effective Topology Bodies, you need to delete the files.
-The internals of the Effective Topology data has changed.

     Windows 7 & 8 are no longer supported, only Windows 10 is tested.
     This also means that older versions of MS Visual Studio are no longer being tested either.
-Only MSVS versions 2015 and up are fully supported.
+Only MSVS versions 2017 and up are fully supported.

-    This ESP release no longer tests against Python 2.7.
-It should still work, but we strongly advise going to at least Python 3.7.
-Also, we now only support OpenCASCADE at Rev 7.3 or higher.
+    This ESP release no longer works with Python 2.7.
+The minimum supported version is now Python 3.8.
+Also, we now only support OpenCASCADE at Rev 7.4 or higher.
 And these must be the versions taken from the ESP website (and not from elsewhere).
-At this point we recommend 7.4.1 and are testing 7.5.1.
+At this point we recommend 7.6.0.

+    The training material is no longer part of this distribution.
+The last training was given for Rev 1.19 and can be found at the ESP website at http://acdl.mit.edu/ESP/Training, which is in 2 parts.
+The first is on ESP geometry construction and is found in the ESP subdirectory and the second on analysis is found in the CAPS subdirectory.
+The PDFs and MP4s of the lectures can be found in the (sub)subdirectory "lectures".
+    Do NOT apply the overlays -- they are specifically for ESP 1.19.

+    Apple notes:
-    Apple's OSX Catalina (10.15) is a REAL problem.
-You cannot download the distributions using a browser.
-For instructions on how to get ESP see OSXcatalina.txt on the web site.
-Big Sur (11.0) has not been tested.
+    (1) You CANNOT download the distributions using a browser.
+For instructions on how to get ESP see MACdownloads.txt on the web site.
+    (2) You must have XQuartz at a minimum release of 2.8.1 for some supplied executables to function.
+    (3) Big Sur and Monterey are now fully tested.
+    (4) Apple M1 computers are natively supported but require Rosetta2 for the execution of some legacy CAPS apps.
+Rosetta2 can be installed by executing the following command: "softwareupdate --install-rosetta".
+    (5) M1 builds must be done in a "native" shell.
+That is, typing "arch" must return "arm64".

 1. Prerequisites

     The most significant prerequisite for this software is OpenCASCADE.
-    This ESP release only supports the prebuilt versions marked 7.3.1 and 7.4.1, which are available at http://acdl.mit.edu/ESP.
+    This ESP release only supports the prebuilt versions marked 7.4.1 and 7.6.0, which are available at http://acdl.mit.edu/ESP.
 Please DO NOT report any problems with any other versions of OpenCASCADE, much effort has been spent in "hardening" the OpenCASCADE code.
-It is advised that all ESP users update to 7.3.1/7.4.1 because of better robustness, performance.
-If you are still on a LINUX box with a version of gcc less than 4.8, you may want to consider an upgrade, so that at least 7.3.1 can be used.
+It is advised that all ESP users update to 7.4.1/7.6.0 because of better robustness and performance.
+If you are still on a LINUX box with a version of gcc less than 4.8, you will have to upgrade to a newer OS or version of gcc.

     Another prerequisite is a WebGL/Websocket capable Browser.
 In general these include Mozilla's FireFox, Google Chrome and Apple's Safari.
     Internet Explorer and legacy versions of Edge are NOT supported because of a problem in their Websockets implementation.
 The "Chromium" version of Microsoft Edge is now supported.
-Also, note that there are some problems with Intel Graphics and some WebGL Browsers.
+Also, note that there have been some reports of problems with Intel Graphics and some WebGL Browsers.
 For LINUX, "zlib" development is required.

     CAPS has a dependency on UDUNITS2, and potentially on Python and other applications.
 See Section 2.3.